bradsec/ovpnmanager/README.md

 # OVPNMANAGER
 ### ovpnmanager.py
 A terminal OpenVPN manager for IPVanish.
 This file is compatable with Debian based systems including Ubuntu and Raspberry Pi OS.
-(Tested with Python 3.6+ on Raspberry Pi 3/4 running Raspberry Pi OS Buster) Also compatable with pfSense (FreeBSD) firewall.
+(Tested with Python 3.6+ on Raspberry Pi 3/4 running Raspberry Pi OS Buster).
+Also compatable with pfSense (FreeBSD) firewall.
+#### Note: pfSense version recommended for advanced users
+Recommend backup of pfSense configuration prior to using.
-Note: pfSense version recommended for advanced users.
-There is still some issues with pfSense caching last server.
+There are still some issues with pfSense caching last server.
+pfSense Openvpn configuration files are located `/var/etc/openvpn`.

 ### Features:
 - Start/stop OpenVPN service